-There had been so many retrofits and extensions added to the ventilation system at Nemours Children’s Clinic in Jacksonville, Florida that engineers weren’t sure where their airflow problems were coming from.
-What they did know was that negative pressure and inadequate ventilation throughout the 30+-year-old building could support the spread of nosocomial infections.
-Their first steps in taking control of the situation was to seal the leaks in the exhaust shafts located on each floor and then seal the main shaft running down the length of the 11-story building.
+There were so many retrofits and extensions added to the ventilation system at Nemours Children’s Clinic in Jacksonville, Florida engineers couldn’t pinpoint their airflow problems.
+What they did know was negative pressure and inadequate ventilation throughout the more than 30-year-old building could contribute to the spread of nosocomial infections.
+Their first steps in taking control of the situation was to seal the duct leakage in the exhaust shafts located on each floor and in the main shaft running down the length of the 11-story building.

 - HVAC Contractors: Carrier Corporation

 - Goal: Improve HVAC system airflow; reduce the risk of nosocomial infections from germs being distributed through leaks in HVAC ductwork

 - Before Aeroseal: Total system leakage: 4,912 CFM

 - After Aeroseal: Total system leakage: 723 CFM

 - Results: Sealed ductwork to 85% leakage reduction; Stopped the spread of germs through duct leakage; Improve HVAC airflow throughout facility